 Design and build for and with refugees in Berlin and gain insights into the challenges facing refugees.
 Participants will each develop designs for a specific project and the most feasible solution will be selected and built during the course.
 Become more sensitive to social, cultural and ecological implications in the context of architecture and design.

-Introduction to 3D Scanning and Printing
+3D Scanning and Printing

 Learn about the exciting technology of 3D printing and gain practical experience by printing your own creations.
 Understand the historical context, current capabilities, and future possibilities of 3D scanning and printing technology.